CSPruthveesh/Credit-Card-Fraud-Detection/Week 2/Week2.md

     -To explore the dataset’s structure, understand feature distributions, and identify patterns distinguishing fraud from non-fraud transactions.
 This helps inform preprocessing and model design in later stages.

 ## 📊 Key Insights
-  **Class Imbalance Confirmed:**
+    -**Class Imbalance Confirmed:**
-          -Only ~0.17% of transactions are fraudulent.
+          Only ~0.17% of transactions are fraudulent.
-          -Plotted class distribution using a log-scaled bar chart to better visualize the minority class.
+          Plotted class distribution using a log-scaled bar chart to better visualize the minority class.

 Time Feature: